 John has earned a Master’s of Social Work from Indiana University in Indianapolis, Indiana, a Teaching Degree and License (currently licensed in Indiana: English, Speech, Drama majors) from The University of Michigan in Ann Arbor, and a BA in Public Speaking and English Language from Denison University in Granville, Ohio.

-When he’s not educating neurodiverse students at the College Internship Program, you can find John cutting and splitting firewood on the back forty, traveling abroad with his daughters, restoring his 2000 Cadillac Deville, or playing with his two 170 pound Maremmas and his black Lab, Ele’ele’.
+When he’s not educating neurodiverse students at the College Internship Program, you can find John cutting and splitting firewood on the back forty, traveling abroad with his daughters, restoring his new-to-him BMW, or playing with his two 170 pound Maremmas.